 - Does the plan cover the prescription drugs your child takes?.

 For more on selecting an insurance plan, see the section called “Options for uninsured children.”

 Other things to know about finding health insurance for children

 Fake health insurance and other deceptions

-There have always been people who look to profit from the needs and hardships of others.
+There have always been people looking to profit from the needs and hardships of others.
 Now they’re exploiting health care reform in many different ways.
-They may advertise on hand-lettered signs, post ads on websites, or go door to door.
+They may advertise on hand-lettered signs, post ads online, or go door to door.
 They may be completely fly-by-night or they may have a legitimate-sounding 800 number.
-But there are 3 basic approaches:
+But here are some basic approaches to watch for:

-One is by offering a stripped-down insurance policy that doesn’t cover major illness.
-These policies are cheap because they make you pay for most of your own care.
-By the time you find out you have a serious illness it may be too late to get real coverage.
+A common tactic is to offer a stripped-down insurance policy that doesn’t meet the law’s requirements for covering major illness..
+These policies are cheap because they make you pay for most of your child’s care.
+By the time you find out your child has a serious illness it may be too late to get real coverage.

 Another way is to offer a medical discount card that gives you minor discounts but leaves the big payments up to you.
 Sellers might call this “coverage” or “protection,” but it’s neither.
 Discount cards can be helpful, but they don’t take the place of health insurance.

 Some offer completely fake health insurance.
 The seller takes your money and gives you a worthless piece of paper.
 They may promise lower rates if you buy now.
 The seller might say that they’re “required” to offer this great, low-cost coverage by the Affordable Care Act.
 Sometimes scammers say that it’s government-sponsored insurance or that they work for the government.
 Or they’ll use a well-known insurance company’s name, even though they don’t work for the company.